afeiship/next-without/README.md

 # next-without
-> Returns the new array of filtered values
+> Returns the new array of filtered values.

 ## installation
 ```bash